Hell House LLC

 Her boyfriend is Alex Taylor (Danny Bellini).
 He’s the owner of Hell House LLC and every year they put on events like this.
 They’re going to Abaddon, New York as there is an old hotel they can take over.
 There actually seems to be a history here, but Alex claims he has no idea about that.
 With Alex and Sara are Andrew ‘Mac’ McNamera (Adam Schneider), Paul O’Keefe (Gore Abrams) and Tony Prescott (Jared Hacker).
 We see early on there are some issues in this group.

-As they get the place ready, some weird things start to happen.
+As they get the place ready, weird things start to happen.
 Paul is tasked with filming their progress and he starts to see a figure that is wearing the clown mask from the basement.
-When the actors show up, Melissa (Lauren A. Kennedy) lets on this hotel actually has a past.
+It is supposed to be a mannequin inside.
+The rational thought is someone messing with them.
+When the actors show up, Melissa (Lauren A. Kennedy) brings up the hotel’s past.
 Paul isn’t the only one affected by this as it all culminates in a nightmare on their opening night.
 It’s there that we see from multiple angles what really happened.

-Now I wanted to go a little vague here with this recap as this movie doesn’t have the deepest story, but there are really some things to experience here.
-I will admit though, I really liked this one.
-It also does certain things that make me feel uneasy so I have to give credit there for sure.
+Now I wanted to go a little vague here with this recap as this movie doesn’t have the deepest story, but it’s more about the atmosphere, how creepy the setting is and the scary things they experience.
+Not to play my hand too much, but I like what this does.
+It does certain things that make me feel uneasy so I have to give credit there for sure.

-The elephant to address first is that this is found footage.
+Let’s then tackle what could turn off most people that this is filmed in the style of found footage.
 This one works for me as there’s a reason for a camera to be filming all the time.
-Alex uses it for promotional stuff as well as for the next year to not duplicate things and to keep it fresh.
+Alex uses it for promotional videos as well as for the next year to not duplicate things to keep it fresh.
 There are moments where it gets a bit shaky, which I’m not always a fan of.
-They do a great job at having these in the background, so it does make me feel uneasy though looking all over the frame.
-I give a lot of credit if you can do that.
+They do a great job at having things in the background, so it does make me feel uneasy though looking all over the frame.
+It is a great way to keep the viewer engaged.

 My Rating: 8.5 out of 10